-This flight is a new design, one of a suite of five flights designed to sample the bedrock, sub-ice shelf bathymetry and surface topography of the Foundation and Support Force ice streams on a 20 km grid.
-This particular flight continues the sampling toward the Ronne and Filchner ice shelves, downstream of the grounding lines.

-Flight Priority: low Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none
+Land Ice - Foundation-Support Force 34 This flight is a new design, one of a suite of four flights designed to sample the bedrock, sub-ice shelf bathymetry and surface topography of the Foundation and Support Force ice streams on a 20-40 km grid.
+This flight combines the earlier Foundation-Support Force 03 and 04 concepts into a single flight, eliminating coverage of Support Force.
+It extends coverage previously acquired closer to the grounding line, downstream toward the Ronne Ice Shelf.
+Flight Priority: high Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight

-This flight is a new design, one of a suite of five flights designed to sample the bedrock, sub-ice shelf bathymetry and surface topography of the Foundation and Support Force ice streams on a 20 km grid.
-This particular flight continues the sampling toward the Ronne and Filchner ice shelves, downstream of the grounding lines.

-Flight Priority: low Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none
+Land Ice - Foundation-Support Force 05 This flight is a new design, one of a suite of four flights designed to sample the bedrock, sub-ice shelf bathymetry and surface topography of the Foundation and Support Force ice streams on a 20-40 km grid.
+This particular flight is the most downstream of the four missions, and it extends coverage well into the Ronne and Filchner ice shelves on a broader 40 km grid.
+Flight Priority: high Science Requirements Addressed: IS1,IS3,IS4,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight